Getting Started

 Request submission

-The client sends a request to Ollm, explicitly specifying the model to use.
+The client sends a request to OLLM, explicitly specifying the model to use.

 Request validation

-Ollm authenticates the request and verifies that the specified model is available and supported.
+OLLM authenticates the request and verifies that the specified model is available and supported.

 Secure inference execution